loicseguin/dotfiles/README.md

 curl -fsSL https://raw.github.com/loicseguin/dotfiles/master/bootstrap.sh | bash
 ```

-The boostrap script will take the following actions (without asking for you
+The boostrap script will take the following actions (without asking for your
 permission — use with caution!):

 - clone the github repository into `~/dotfiles`